Graceland (album): Recording

 At the end of the two-week trip, Simon felt a relief from his personal turmoil and a revitalized passion for music.
 He and Halee returned to the Hit Factory studio in New York City to edit the material.
 Simon flew several South African musicians to New York to complete the record three months after the Johannesburg sessions.
 The sessions resulted in "You Can Call Me Al" and "Under African Skies".
 Simon began writing lyrics at his home in Montauk, New York, while listening to the recordings.
-The process was slow, but he determined he had sufficient material to begin rerecording the tracks.
+The process was slow, but he determined he had sufficient material to begin rerecording.
 He played the tracks backward to "enhance their sound", interspersing gibberish to complete the rhythms.

 Simon involved guest musicians, including the American singer Linda Ronstadt and his childhood heroes the Everly Brothers.
-During a trip to Louisiana with Richard "Dickie" Landry, he saw a performance by the Lafayette zydeco band Good Rockin' Dopsie and the Twisters, and recorded "That Was Your Mother" with them in a small studio behind a music store.
+During a trip to Louisiana with Richard "Dickie" Landry, Simon saw a performance by the Lafayette zydeco band Good Rockin' Dopsie and the Twisters, and recorded "That Was Your Mother" with them in a small studio behind a music store.
 He felt that the accordion, central to zydeco, would make a pleasing transition back to his own culture.
-Afterward, he contacted Mexican-American band Los Lobos, with which he recorded "All Around the World or The Myth of Fingerprints" in Los Angeles.
+Afterward, he contacted the Mexican-American band Los Lobos, with which he recorded "All Around the World or The Myth of Fingerprints" in Los Angeles.

 Halee edited the album with new digital technology, transferring analog tape recordings to the digital workspace countless times.
-He said: "The amount of editing that went into that album was unbelievable ... without the facility to edit digital, I don't think we could have done that project."
-He used tape echo and delay on every song, and paid particular attention to the bass, saying: "The bassline is what the album is all about.
+He said, "The amount of editing that went into that album was unbelievable ... without the facility to edit digital, I don't think we could have done that project."
+He used tape echo and delay on every song, and paid particular attention to the bass, saying, "The bassline is what the album is all about.
 It's the essence of everything that happened."
 Each song was mixed in about two days at the Hit Factory, where most of the vocal overdubs were recorded.